 Resources For Health Care Providers

-Lifelike manikins representing Caucasian and African American infants with Fetal Alcohol Syndrome, prenatal drug exposure, and normal characteristics are available at no cost through 30 community placement sites statewide for use in educational outreach.
-They are ideal for teaching classes, and come with a kit of instructions.
-For information regarding how to borrow the manikins, contact us.
+Lifelike manikins with Fetal Alcohol Syndrome (FAS), neonatal abstinence syndrome (NAS), and healthy characteristics are a visual learning tool provided through 30 community placement sites statewide.
+They are ideal for teaching classes, displaying at exhibits, and come with a kit of instructions.
+For information regarding how to borrow the manikins, become a community placement site, or see if a community placement site will provide a presentation in you area contact us.

 - National Organization on Fetal Alcohol Syndrome (NOFAS)